 TEEP = 0.64*0.49 = 0.31 or 31%

-One may notice the use of KPI chart that is helpful to quickly inform the user about overall performance of and organization or operation.
+One may notice the use of a KPI chart that is helpful to quickly inform the user about the overall performance of an organization or operation.
 Here, a manager can quickly refer to the potential of increasing throughput with the current equipment.

-Usually the KPIs are accompanied by another chart or KPI to give context to overall KPI data.
-As you may notice the other KPI in this sample dashboard displaying the quantity of good quality units produced.
+Usually, the KPIs are accompanied by another chart or KPI to give context to overall KPI data.
+As you may notice the other KPI in this sample dashboard displaying the number of good quality units produced.

-Now let’s put both the KPIs together and you may notice that you are already achieving a high throughput with the current production time.
+Now let’s put both the KPIs together and you may notice that you are already achieving high throughput with the current production time.
 Would you like to run a risk of disturbing the quality of the units or longevity of the equipment by increasing their run time?
-Probably not.

 Another important metric for any successful manufacturing process is the quality of production.
 Quality units are a vital factor that can up the revenue for a company.